nikoyee/league-friends-stats/readme.md

 # Details

+Download and install PostgreSQL on your local environment and set up a DB.
+We can do this programatically but its easier to just do this with the postgres app so we get a GUI for the database. https://github.com/PostgresApp/PostgresApp

 We are using PostgreSQL with Sequelize.
 Sequelize is an ORM for PostgreSQL.
 It makes  it a lot easier to understand and develop relational designs with an ORM.

 # Roadmap

 Sep 7 - 9

 *   Set up a local environment for the backend system
 *   Create a repo on github